ucsf-ferguson-lab/blotRig/README.md

 ## Run blotRig
 Now that you have downloaded the blotRig folder to your computer and installed the necessary packages, it's time to run the program.
 Follow these steps to get going:

-1. Navigate to the place on your computer where you saved the 'blotRig-main' folder and Open.
+1. Navigate to the place on your computer where you saved the `blotRig-main` folder and Open.
 2. Click on the  `blotRig.Rproj` file.
 This will open in RStudio.
 3. Copy and paste the following lines of code into RStudio, and run them both: